Multi-Output Convolution Spectral Mixture for Gaussian Processes: Background

 In multi-output GPs (MOGPs), we have multiple sources of data which specify related outputs.
-The construction of the MOGP covariance function $k_\text{MOGP}(\vx^i, \vx^j)$ models covariances of each output and dependencies between pairs of different outputs \cite{Genton2015} where $\vx^i$ and $\vx^j$ are respectively from $i$-th and $j$-th outputs.
+The construction of the MOGP covariance function $k_\text{MOGP}(\vx^i, \vx^j)$ models covariances of each channel and dependencies between pairs of different channels \cite{Genton2015} where $\vx^i$ and $\vx^j$ are respectively from $i$-th and $j$-th channel.